Nusrat al-Din Ahmad

 Nusrat al-Din Ahmad was the Hazaraspid ruler (atabeg) of Luristan from 1296 to 1330.
-He succeeded his father Afrasiyab I after the latters execution under the orders of their suzerain, the Ilkhanate ruler Ghazan (r.
+He succeeded his father Afrasiyab I after the latter's execution under the orders of their suzerain, the Ilkhanate ruler Ghazan (r.
 1295–1304).
 Before his rise to kingship, Nusrat al-Din Ahmad had spent much time as a hostage at the court of the Ilkhanate.
 After his death, he was succeeded by his son Rukn al-Din Yusufshah II.

 Nusrat al-Din Ahmad was notably a patron of Persian literature, with three works dedicated to him.
-The historical chronicle of Tajarib al-Salaf, a Persian translation and modification of the Arabic Kitab al-fakhri, was presented to Nusrat al-Din Ahmad by Muhammad ibn Hendushah Nakhjavani after 1323.
+The historical chronicle of Tajarib al-Salaf, a Persian translation and modification of the Arabic Kitab al-fakhri, was presented to Nusrat al-Din Ahmad by Hindushah Nakhjavani after 1323.
 The second work—also a historical chronicle—was the Mu‘jam fi athar muluk al-Ajam by Sharaf al-Din Fazlullah Qazvini.
 The third work was the Mi‘yar-i nusrati, a poem written by Shams-i Fakhri in 1313.